 Mindfulness and Anti-Racism Working Group

 The WUSTL Mindfulness and Anti-Racism Working Group is an informal consortium of individuals who have come together to promote and expand mindfulness-related activities taking place at Washington University.
 The consortium involves five distinct cross-campus components: Research, Teaching/Education, Health & Wellness (for faculty/staff/students), Clinical/Therapeutic Interventions, and Community Outreach.
+This consortium is made possible through collaboration with the Washington University School of Medicine’s Mindfulness, Equity & Racial Justice working group.

 Events for this Working Group: